silvercrypto888/platinum_ecosystem/README.md

 If you want to launch tokens with moderately sophisticated behavior then _stay tuned_.

 There is a very simple airdrop / snapshot scripts folder.
-Future simple guides could feature tokens on X1 with various Token-2022 Extensions.
-These extensions are very powerful, and they allow beginner devs to very quickly create tokens with nontrivial features such as interest rates, transfer fees, soulbound (non-transferable) properties, and so on!
+It uses some Python scripts, but it has limited functionality even with no Python installation.
+Future simple guides could feature various Token-2022 Extensions.
+These extensions are very powerful, and they allow beginner devs to very quickly create tokens with features such as interest rates, soulbound (non-transferable) properties, transfer fees, and so on!

+_Disclaimer: All scripts are highly experimental and have not been thoroughly tested.
+Please use them with caution._